 I’ve tried canned enchilada sauces and I’m not that impressed with them.
 They’re okay, not great.
 They tend to be a little thin and lack flavor.
-Since a pressure cooker allows me to make sauces quickly, yet have them taste like they cooked all day, I figured it was time to give an Enchilada sauce a whirl in the pressure cooker.
+Since a Instant Pot allows me to make sauces quickly, yet have them taste like they cooked all day, I figured it was time to give an Enchilada sauce a whirl in the Instant Pot.

 One note on the fire-roasted tomatoes.
 They have a slightly smoky flavor that I love, and look at the little flecks of black in the sauce below.
 That’s from those canned tomatoes.
 Very easy to get a little smoky flavor by using those.
 But if you can’t find it, just use regular tomatoes.
 There’s enough flavor in the rest of the sauce to compensate.

 So the steps in this recipe are:

 - Throw everything in the pot, putting tomatoes in last to prevent them from scorching

 - Cook at HP for 10, NPR